 21. Early Golf Links

 Advertised as “the sportiest course in Michigan,” the West Shore Golf Links, built on the Donald Kingsley dairy farm in 1921, was one of the earliest golf courses in Michigan.
 The course was north of Center Street and west of Ferry Street.
-Today it is West Shore development.
+Today it is the West Shore development.